ankitjindal9404/ankitjindal9404/README.md

-# Ankit Jindal's GitHub Profile
+# Hi 👋, I'm Ankit Jindal, DevOps Engineer

 ## 👨‍💻 About Me

-Hi there!
 I'm Ankit Jindal, a **DevOps Engineer** with a background in **SEO** and a strong interest in cloud technologies.
-After spending 3.5 years working as a Senior SEO Specialist, I decided to switch to a more technical and growth-driven role in **DevOps**.
-Although I come from a commerce background, I’ve always been fascinated by the technical side of things, especially how automation, infrastructure, and cloud systems work.

 Currently, I’m focused on **learning DevOps tools**, **CI/CD pipelines**, and **cloud computing** as I look for new opportunities in this field.